PLEASE NOTE: THE FBI Clearance must be completed through the Pennsylvania Department of Education link via Cogent Systems.

 *Visit Cogent Systems to register (click on Department of Education, then Register Online).

 212 Stevens TB testing/Physicals at Keeling Health Center Hall

 REQUIRED LEGAL CLEARANCES

 The Pennsylvania Department of Education (PDE) requires Act 33 Child Abuse, Act 34 Criminal Record, Act 24, and Act 114 FBI clearances for students enrolled in teacher preparation programs.
-Prior to beginning a field experience where a student may interact with children under the age of eighteen, the university student must have clearances on file in the Office of Field Services (OFS).
+Prior to beginning a field experience where a teacher candidate may interact with children under the age of eighteen, the teacher candidate must have clearances on file in the Office of Field Services (OFS).

-A field experience is any course-related activity which requires a student to enter a school or agency that includes children under of the age of 18.
-Clarion University students will begin field experiences during the freshman year and continue throughout the program sequence of courses.
-Thus, students must submit the clearances at the beginning of the first semester enrolled in university courses.
+A field experience is any course-related activity which requires a teacher candidate to enter a school or agency that includes children under of the age of 18.
+Clarion University teacher candidates will begin field experiences during the freshman year and continue throughout the program sequence of courses.
+Thus, teacher candidates must submit the clearances at the beginning of the first semester enrolled in university courses.